jjoony93/jeonssa-HCI/DP3 Paper Prototyping/report.md

 Task | Observation
  --- | ---
 Accept/deny Roulette | 1.
-Too many pop-ups (P1, low)
-Spin Roulette | 2.
+Too many pop-ups on a single screen in the last slide.
+(P1, low) Spin Roulette | 2.
 Show roulette is spinnable (P2, high) <br> 3.
+User can't change decision once declining the roulette offer.
+(P1, high) <br> 4.
+Not sure where to see if I(user) have successfully completed the mission.
+(P1,P2, high) <br>  5.
+Where and when to get the incentive?
+(P1,P2, high)
-User can't change decision once clicked button (P1, high) Check menu | 4.
-Use better example of 'View Menu' screen.
-(P1, high) Call Waiter | 5.
+Check menu | 6.
+Use better example of 'View Menu' screen. 상세보기 주문하기 look like buttons, but they aren't.
+(P1, high) Call Waiter | 7.
 Wants to be notified if waiter is called correctly.
-(P2, high) Physical | 6.
-Tablet takes up too much table space (P3, high) <br> 7. very high possibility that user won't notice the pop-up (P3, medium)
+(P2, high) Physical | 8.
+Tablet takes up too much table space (P3, high) <br> 9.
+Very high possibility that user won't notice the pop-up if user puts tablet aisde.
+(P3, medium)
-Mental | 8.
-Psychological pressure (P1,P2, medium)
+Mental | 10.
+Psychological pressure due to real time count down - unhealty.
+(P1,P2, medium)
-What1 | 9.
-Not sure where to see if he has successfully completed the mission What2 | 10.
-Where and when to get the incentive?

  **Table 1.** Summary of observations